 Manetho of Sebennytos

 The Egyptian priest Manetho wrote Aegyptiaca, or the “History of Egypt”, that covered all dynasties until the conquest of Alexander the Great.
 During the first centuries AD, the knowledge of reading hieroglyphs was gradually forgotten and completely lost around the time of the fall of Western Rome in 476.
 Thanks to early historians who made extracts from the Aegyptiaca, the names and a detailed chronology of the pharaohs of ancient Egypt had been preserved.
 Until the deciphering of the hieroglyphs, this was the only information available about the pharaohs.
-Today, most of Manetho’s chronology has been confirmed by archaeology.
+Though far from perfect, much of Manetho’s chronology has been confirmed by archaeology.

 • 65-72 CE